Stuart Forster provides an introduction to Calgary, Alberta’s biggest city.

 Calgary is ‘out West’ in Alberta, a province that’s renowned for its prairies and for the dramatic landscapes of the eastern Canadian Rockies.

-The city’s international airport a just over nine hours flying time west of London (the one in England, rather than London, Ontario) and a little more than four hours’ flight west of Toronto (the one in Ontario, rather the one in County Durham, England).
+The city’s international airport a just over nine hours of flying time west of London (the one in England, rather than London, Ontario) and a little more than four hours’ west of Toronto (the one in Ontario, rather the one in County Durham, England).

 Calgarians embrace their Western heritage, which is celebrated each summer during the Calgary Stampede.
 Rodeos, chuckwagon racing and line dancing are all elements of an event that’s dubbed ‘the greatest outdoor show on earth’.
 You’re likely to see police officers wearing broadbrimmed hats, reminiscent of sheriffs in Western movies.